 Organizational Structure

-The Commission has 90.6 full-time positions organized into 10 offices, all headed by a Chairperson and two Commissioners.
+The Commission has 90.6 full-time positions organized into 10 offices, all headed by a Chairman and two Commissioners.

 Office of the Executive Director (OED)

-The Executive Director is the Performance Officer for the Commission, responsible for developing and assuring completion of all strategic planning initiatives as well as overseeing the agency’s budget and financial management.
-The Deputy Executive Director, Chief of Human Resources, Chief of Policy & Development and the Director of Consumer Services report to the Executive Director.
+The Office of the Executive Director (OED) oversees the administrative offices of the Commission.
+The Executive Director is the performance officer for the Commission, responsible for developing and assuring completion of all strategic planning initiatives as well as overseeing the agency’s budget and financial management.
+The Deputy Executive Director, Chief of Human Resources, the Director of Strategic Communications, and the Director of Consumer Services report to the Executive Director.

 Office of the Deputy Executive Director (ODED)

-The Deputy Executive Director is responsible for contracting and procurement, information technology and facility management.
-The Commission Secretary also reports to the Office of the Deputy Executive Director.
+The Office of the Deputy Executive Director (ODED) is responsible for overseeing a variety of management and administrative areas, including information technology, contracts and procurements, facility management, vehicle administration, and other Commission administrative programs and projects.
+The Commission Secretary also reports to the Deputy Executive Director.

 Office of the Technical and Regulatory Analysis (OTRA)

-The Director of the Office of Technical & Regulatory Analysis (OTRA) advises the Commissioners on accounting, economic, engineering and financial issues in formal cases that are before the Commission.
+The Director of the Office of Technical & Regulatory Analysis (OTRA) advises the Commissioners on accounting, economic, engineering, clean energy, and financial issues in formal cases that are before the DCPSC.
 OTRA staff also monitor electric, natural gas and local telecommunications markets at the retail and wholesale levels.
-Additionally, OTRA conducts compliance reviews and audits and manages formal cases and investigations.
+OTRA conducts compliance reviews and audits and manages formal cases and investigations.
 Staff conduct annual surveys to gauge the status of local competition in the District.
+OTRA analyzes the electric and gas utilities’ climate policy plans and targets, including reductions in greenhouse gas emissions, energy efficiency objectives, and other demand-side management programs.
+OTRA is subdivided into five technical offices: Office of Economics, Office of Finance & Accounting, Office of Infrastructure & System Planning, Office of Compliance & Enforcement and Office of Climate Action.

 Office of the General Counsel (OGC)